 Fratelli Tutti means “all brothers and sisters” and is taken from the Admonitions of Saint Francis of Assisi.
 The Admonitions are principles and guidance for monks who belonged to the religious orders established by Saint Francis.
 At the beginning of the encyclical, Pope Francis draws our attention to point 25 of the Admonitions, in which Saint Francis “calls for a love that transcends the barriers of geography and distance, and declares blessed all those who love their brother ‘as much when he is far away from him as when he is with him’,” (FT, 1).

 The previous two official documents of Catholic social teaching that the pope has issued were also titled in vernacular languages rather than Latin.
 Laudato Si’ meaning “Praise be to You” in ancient Umbrian, was taken from St Francis of Assisi’s Canticle of the Creatures.
 Querida Amazonia the title of the exhortation responding to the Pan-Amazon Synod, means “Beloved Amazonia” in Spanish, the language that is common to many of the inhabitants of the Pan-Amazonian territories.

-4. Why has this encyclical been released now?
+4. Why was this encyclical released at this time?

-The pope, along with the other teaching offices of the Catholic Church (The Dicastery for Promoting Integral Human Development Commission for COVID-19, the Latin American Episcopal Conference, and The Pontifical Academy for Life) have all been making comment on what the pandemic reveals and how human society could emerge better from the crisis.
+The pope, along with the other teaching offices of the Catholic Church (The Dicastery for Promoting Integral Human Development Commission for COVID-19, the Latin American Episcopal Conference, and The Pontifical Academy for Life) all made comment on what the pandemic reveals and how human society could emerge better from the crisis.

 5. What are the key messages in this encyclical?